lambdabot/lambdabot/lambdabot/README.md

 # About Lambdabot

-Lambdabot is an IRC bot written over several years by those on the Freenode `#haskell` IRC channel.
+Lambdabot is an IRC bot written over several years by those on the Libera's (formerly freenode's) `#haskell` IRC channel.

 It operates as a command line tool, embedded in an editor, embedded in GHCi, via internet relay chat and on the web.